When coordination pays off

 - Extend Remember Me to non-card payment methods like bank accounts.

-- Remember Me for Financial Connections, Stripe’s (at the time) new product to share your bank account transactions with an app, like you can do with Monarch.
+- Remember Me for Financial Connections, Stripe’s product to share your bank account transactions with an app, like you can do with Monarch.

-These three projects had the same shape: “consumer has a log-in managed by Stripe, used in multiple merchants”.
+These three projects had the same shape: “buyer has a log-in managed by Stripe, used in multiple merchants sites”.
 So we coordinated to have a common brand and system for all those features.
 We combined efforts into what became Link.

-It would’ve been easier and faster to do these separately.
+It would’ve been easier and faster to do these 3 projects separately.
 But we could see how, if we coordinated, all those features would reinforce each other eventually.

 Coordinating externally around Payment Intents